Turning the Wheel from the Ground Up

 Beyond the Hashtag: Why Progressive Platforms Must Build Futures, Not Just Protest

 In today’s hyperconnected world, moral outrage travels fast.
-From Gaza’s blockade to Tasmania’s salmon farms and ancient forests, activists and leaders with platforms flood social media with sharp critique and heartfelt calls for justice.
+From War and injustice to salmon farms and destruction to ancient forests.
+Activists and leaders with platforms flood social media with sharp critique and heartfelt calls for justice.
 Yet, for all the powerful voices and viral hashtags, the conversation often stops short of what comes next.
 Moral clarity is necessary but not sufficient.

 “When progressive leaders wield their megaphones only to condemn without creating pathways forward, they cede the future to corporate boards, militaries, and political hardliners”